ewilken/hap-rs/README.md

-# hap-rs
+# HAP
 This will eventually be a Rust implementation of the Apple HomeKit Accessory Protocol (HAP).
-So far, it's just a stub and not functional at all.